 The 10 amino acids that must be supplied by the horse’s diet are:

-All essential amino acids are used to make proteins.
+All essential amino acids are needed to make proteins.
 Some proteins will require more of a specific amino acid so that the protein can fold into the correct shape to perform its function.

 Amino acids can also be converted to other molecules that have specific roles in the body.